stautuan/asteroids/notes/notes.md

 ## Organize and manage multiple objects

-`pygame.sprite.Group()` is a tool so we can move, update, draw objects at once
+`pygame.sprite.Group()` is a tool in which we can move, update, and draw objects at once instead of handling them separately.
+It does get more cluttered as we create more objects in our game.

 ```python
 import pygame